therynamo/docs/content/api/_index.md

 linkTitle: "API"
 layout: api
 description: >
-  This section contains the full reference for how to use the Vela API.
+  This section contains information on how to use the Vela API.
 menu:
   main:
 ---